Goodness-of-fit tests for the functional linear model based on randomly projected empirical processes: Simulation study and data application

 The new tests were also applied to the two data applications described in \cite{Garcia-Portugues:flm}, yielding similar conclusions.
-First, for the Tecator data set (prediction of fat content using absorbances curves) the $p$-values obtained for $5$ and $10$ projections were $0.01$ and $0.02$, respectively, for both CvM and KS (PCvM: $p\text{-value}=0.004$).
-Employing the first derivatives of the absorbance curves gave $p\text{-values}=0.010,0.020$ (CvM), and $0.025,0.010$ (KS).
-With the second derivatives, all the $p$-values were null.
-In addition, the tests for $H_0:\brho=\textbf{0}$ had null $p$-values for all projections and kinds of tests.
-As a consequence, we conclude that there are strong evidences against the FLM and that there is a significant relation between the fat content and the absorbances curves.
-Second, for the AEMET example (yearly wind speed explained by temperature profiles in $73$ Spanish weather stations) the test for $1-10$ projections provides $p$-values in the range $[0.28, 0.69]$ for CvM and in the range $[0.26,0.49]$ for KS (PCvM: $p\text{-value}=0.121$), concluding a non rejection of the linear model.
-The tests for $H_0:\brho=\textbf{0}$ gave null $p$-values.
-Hence, we conclude that there is no evidence against the FLM and that the effect of the covariate on the response is significant.
+Both datasets are provided in the library \texttt{fda.usc}.
+The first example uses the classical Tecator dataset, considered in Section 2.1.1 of \cite{Ferraty2006} as a motivating example for introducing nonlinear regression models.
+The dataset contains $215$ spectrometric curves measuring the absorbance at wavelengths $[850,1050]$ of finely chopped meat samples.
+Covariates giving the fat, water, and protein content of the meat are also available in the dataset.
+Typically, the goal is to predict the fat content of a meat sample using the spectrometric curve or any of its derivatives, and, for that, the FLM has been proposed as a candidate model.
+We test its adequacy for the dataset with the new goodness-of-fit tests proposed.
+The $p$-values obtained for $K=3$ projections and $B=10000$ are $0.020$ and $0.022$ for CvM and KS, respectively.
+Using $\hat{\brho}$ with $d_n$ selected by SICc in PCvM gave a $p$-value of $0.006$.
+Employing the first or second derivatives of the absorbance curves provided null $p$-values.
+In addition, the tests for $H_0:\brho=\textbf{0}$ also had null $p$-values for all of tests.
+As a consequence, we conclude that, at level $\alpha=0.05$, there is evidence against the FLM and there is a significant nonlinear relation between the fat content and the absorbance curves. \\